seth-macpherson/aws-ssh-config/README.md

                         must be included.
 If omitted all tags are considered
 ```

-By default, it will name hosts by concatenating all tags:
+By default, it will name hosts by using the instance 'Name' tag lower-cased with underscores added for clarity:

 ```
 gianluca@sid:~$ python aws-ssh-config.py > ~/.ssh/config